 Teen CARE provides evidence-based services in Oahu and Kauai to help youth learn to make healthy choices.
 Our prevention services are funded by the State of Hawai‘i Department of Health, Alcohol and Drug Abuse Division through the Federal Substance Abuse Prevention and Treatment (“SAPT”) Block Grant funds.
 Our substance abuse prevention program includes the following components:

 - Alternative Activities are drug-free events that reinforce positive choices, enhance pro-social skills, and offer a safe space for teens.
 Youth who have participated in our evidence-based programs are encouraged to take part in alternative activities to practice new skills and to strengthen their commitment to making positive choices.
-Teen CARE supports drug-free community and school events like Project Grad in order to increase awareness of the risks or drinking and driving while keeping youth safe.

 - Substance Hawaii focuses on youth by examining the essence of what makes each of us unique – what we love, the way we interact with the world, and the content of our character – our “substance.”
 A digital presence among youth who participate in our evidence-based programs reinforces positive skills and values, generating a lasting impact.
 Identifying healthy passions and positive qualities strengthens a teen’s ability to make good choices, opening the door to new opportunities and a bright future.